RookiePlayers/clockit/README.md

 Command: clockit: Pause or clockit: Resume.
   • Stop Session
 Command: clockit: Stop
 → Prompts for a short comment (e.g. “Refactored API routes”).
+If you completed goals, Clockit fills “Complete goals set” automatically and includes the list in the CSV row.

 What gets tracked:
   • Start and end time (ISO)